Hotel (band): Later formations

 Founding members Marc Phillips and Tommy Calton promptly created the "Calton-Phillips Group", later changing the name to "Split the Dark".
 This latter formation created a video which won the "MTV Basement Tapes" competition in November 1986 with 71% of the vote.
 Split the Dark disbanded in 1988.

 Notably, one of the final members of Split the Dark was guitarist/vocalist Damon Johnson, who later formed the rock group Brother Cane, which had some national success in the 1990s with three albums, including their biggest hit "I Lie in the Bed I Make".
 Johnson later joined Alice Cooper, Thin Lizzy and Black Star Riders.

 George Creasman (born on September 12, 1952) died on June 9, 2020, at age 67.

 Marc Phillips (born Marcus Calvin Phillips Jr. on February 28, 1954) died of COVID-19 on January 21, 2021, at age 66.

-CD Reissue

-In April 2018, UK label Rock Candy Records announced that 'Half Moon Silver' would be officially reissued on CD.
-Due date expected to be May 2018.